nikitavoloboev/data/sharing/tracking.md

 ## Books
 - [Goodreads](https://www.goodreads.com/user/show/15768482-nikita-voloboev) - List of [books I have finished reading](https://www.goodreads.com/review/list/15768482?shelf=read) and reviews on all of the books I read.
 - [Books](../books/books.md) - Books I have started reading, read and finished together with a link to the notes I made on each of the books and my reviews.
-- [Reading books](https://trello.com/b/MOrnm2aN) - Books I am reading now and planning to read.
+- [Reading](https://trello.com/b/MOrnm2aN) - Books I am reading now and planning to read.

 ## Movies
 - [Letterboxd](https://letterboxd.com/NikitaVoloboev/) - Movies [I want to watch](https://letterboxd.com/nikitavoloboev/watchlist/) as well [movies I have seen](https://letterboxd.com/nikitavoloboev/films/) together with [reviews I have written](https://letterboxd.com/nikitavoloboev/films/reviews/by/added/) and various [movie lists](https://letterboxd.com/nikitavoloboev/lists/) I have made and shared.